Irina Slutskaya: Post-competitive career

-On 10 April 2007, Slutskaya announced she was returning to Russia from the United States and would not participate in the 2007 Champions on Ice tour since she and her husband, Sergei, were expecting a child.
-Slutskaya stated that she enjoyed motherhood and had no plans to return to competitive skating.
+On 10 April 2007, Slutskaya announced she was returning to Russia from the United States and would not participate in the 2007 Champions on Ice tour because she and her husband, Sergei, were expecting a child.
+Slutskaya stated that she enjoyed motherhood, and had no plans to return to competitive skating.
 "I don’t see the target," she said.
 "I don’t know why I have to go there.
 I have almost all the titles."

 She began a career in show business.
 She presented figure skating reality shows on Russia Channel 1 Stars on Ice with co-host Evgeni Plushenko and Ice Age with actor Marat Basharov.
 She has also released a CD.
 In 2008, she took part in a Russian TV soap opera about figure skating Hot Ice.
 She also toured as the lead skater in the Russian version of the show "Winx on Ice".

 In November 2008, Slutskaya performed in the Skate from the Heart show.
 In 2009, she was inducted into the International Jewish Sports Hall of Fame.

-In 2011, Slutskaya also participated in 2010 Winter Olympic champion Yuna Kim ice show All That Skate Summer.
+In 2011, Slutskaya also participated in 2010 Winter Olympic champion Yuna Kim's ice show All That Skate Summer.
 In October 2012, Slutskaya competed in the first Medal Winner's Open, an event for Olympic and World medalists.
-She placed third in the ladies' field.
+She placed third in the women's field.
 She was an ambassador for the 2014 Winter Olympics in Sochi, Russia.

 Personal life

 Slutskaya was born in 1979 in Moscow, Russian SFSR, Soviet Union, the only child of a Russian mother and Russian Jewish father.
 Slutskaya was raised in the Russian Orthodox faith and was known to cross herself in most of her competitions.
 Her mother was a former cross-country skier for the Soviet Union.

 Slutskaya married her boyfriend, Sergei Mikheev, in August 1999.
 They met each other three years earlier at a summer camp near Moscow, where Mikheev was a physical education instructor.
 She gave birth to a son, Artem, in November 2007 in Moscow.
 An only child who longed for siblings, she said she would like another baby.
-In October 2010, she gave birth to their second child, a daughter named Varvara.
-In 2016 Slutskaya and Mikheev divorced after seventeen years of marriage.
+In October 2010, she gave birth to their second child, a daughter named Varvara, who is a competitive ice dancer.

+In 2016, Slutskaya and Mikheev divorced after seventeen years of marriage.

 She married a businessman named Alexei Govyrin in June 2018.
 In October 2019, she gave birth to her third child and first with Govyrin, a daughter named Kira.